The Crownless Shall Be Crowned

 Since Sidereus Nuncias, there has been a transformation of our cultural Underworld – that dimension of dreaming consciousness which is beneath and within the surface of our daily lives.
 Life upon a planet that turns on its axis mundi now includes that we all pass under the world each night as Earth turns away from the Sun.
 Our sleeping, dreaming and stars now include, not just the dream and the Underworld, but also the Under-the-world.

-To add the Under-the-world to Underworld is to remember that there is now a pin-point, spark-like, individual ground for all those who dream.
+To add the Under-the-world to Underworld is to remember that there is now a pin-point, spark-like, individual ground for all those who dream, a Plutonian depth.
 In geometry, each position on a sphere is a point.
 There is an archetype of the Underworld/under-the-world point of the individual dreamer now.
 It represents a newly gained point to the authority and autonomy of the individual dreamer.
 It would seem to suggest new freedom of and freedom from choice for taking on the evolutionary effort to make the unconscious conscious, of developing a psychological point of view. therefore ensouling the world.

 The point of soul individuality is sustained and participates in dream of life and the life of dreaming.
 Of the dream-I and the dream.
 As odd as it sounds, we are collectively individuals.
 Transpersonal psychology has been saying the same since 2008 in Chris Bache’s book, Dark Night, Early Dawn.
 He sums up his insights about collective individuality as, Where one of us goes, all of us go. .